michelou/kafka-examples/README.md

 <dl><dd>
 <a href="https://www.kafkatool.com/features.html" rel="external"><b>Offset Explorer</b></a> (formerly named <b>Kalfa Tool</b>) provides the following features :
 <ul>
-  <li>The browser tree allows us to easily view and navigate the objects (brokers, topics, partitions, consumers) in our <a href="https://www.confluent.io/blog/what-is-an-apache-kafka-cluster/">Apache Kafka cluster</a>.</li>
+  <li>The browser tree allows us to easily view and navigate the objects (brokers, topices, particitions, consumers) in our <a href="https://www.confluent.io/blog/what-is-an-apache-kafka-cluster/">Apache Kafka cluster</a>.</li>
   <li>The explorer allows us to view messages (and their keys) in the partitions of the topics we are interested in.</li>
   <li>If the string-based data is either in JSON or XML format, we can view it in a pretty-printed manner.</li>
   <li>The browser tree also allows us to quickly view all offsets of our <a href="https://kafka.apache.org">Kafka</a> consumers.</li>